-To coincide with Children’s Mental Health Week, we’ve picked out just some of the amazing places across the UK which promote a positive frame of mind through outdoor learning.
+We’ve compiled some of the amazing places across the UK which promote a positive frame of mind through outdoor learning.

 It’s proven that getting children outside and away from the classroom is one way of combating depression and anxiety in children.
 The YHA is one organisation dedicated to creating such opportunities for young people to explore the great outdoors and challenge themselves both mentally and physically.

-Year one and two students can go pond dipping to meet some of the creatures lurking under the water before making one of the creatures discovered from natural resources.
+Year one and two students can go pond dipping to meet some of the creatures lurking under the water before recreating one of the creatures from natural resources.
 Children aged between seven and 11 may want to take in the site’s plants and flowers, allowing them to learn about their importance to bees.

 Working in pairs, small groups or as a whole class, children will play blindfolded games, construct mud tree faces and create kindness butterflies from natural materials.

-With a range of activities to enhance social and personal development, The Bushcraft Company can offer schools a wild residential, where pupils will sleep under canvas and cook over open top fires while learning to survive away from technology.
+With a range of activities to enhance social and personal development, The Bushcraft Company can offer schools a wild residential, where pupils will sleep under canvas and cook over open-top fires while learning to survive away from technology.

-For either nature-filled days or residential trips, Path Hill Outdoors in Oxfordshire is a non profit organisation which specialises in using the environment to provide positive experiences.
+For either nature-filled days or residential trips, Path Hill Outdoors in Oxfordshire is a non-profit organisation which specialises in using the environment to provide positive experiences.
 The team aims to provide outstanding outdoor experiences for children, whether it be on the open water or team building activities.

 For an even more exciting journey, Path Hill Outdoors also runs expeditions for pupils from the Peak District, to the Ridgeway (described as Britain’s oldest road) and further afield to Sweden.

-From there children can try and spot the rarest goose in the world across the Severn Estuary at one of the hideaways, before taking in the different species of amphibian in Toad Hall.
+From there, children can try and spot the rarest goose in the world across the Severn Estuary at one of the hideaways, before taking in the different species of amphibian in Toad Hall.